AdguardTeam/AdguardKnowledgeBase/pages/05.android/06.solving-problems/09.background-work/docs.en.md

 ---

 # How to protect AdGuard from being disabled by the system?
-In some cases, apps won't stay in the background, "alive" or in a sleep mode due to Android OS optimization function or "battery save" mode - that functions closing up background applications.
-That can be uncomfortable for you to relaunch it each time it closes.
-To avoid that background termination you need to follow this steps marked for each version of Android OS.
-Note that this instruction is similar for mostly all different versions of Android OS.
+In some cases, apps won't stay in the background ("alive" or in a sleep mode) due to Android OS optimization function, or so called "battery save mode" — this function can kill background applications.
+It may be inconvenient to relaunch them each time they are getting closed.
+To avoid the background app termination you need to follow these steps which we described separately for each manufacturer (version) of Android OS.
+Note that instructions for different manufacturers are mostly very similar.

-**List of the devices with different versions of Android OS:**
+**List of manufacturers with different versions of Android OS:**

 * [Xiaomi](#Xiaomi)